 15.)
 Nordkirchen Castle

-This rather expansive German castle is a beautiful example of Baroque architecture and is surround by a moat on all sides.
+Nordkirchen Castle is totally vast and one of the most expansive German castles to see.
+It’s also a beautiful example of Baroque architecture and is surrounded by a moat on all sides that have stood for centuries.
 It’s about 300 years old and has been liked to Versailles, thanks to its impressive architecture.

-Locations-wise, Nordkirchen Castle is about 30 minutes away from Munster and 40 minutes away from Dortmund so if you’re in either cities, it’s absolutely worth popping by the castle.
+Location-wise, Nordkirchen Castle is about 30 minutes away from Munster and 40 minutes away from Dortmund so if you’re in either city, it’s absolutely worth popping by the castle.

 16.)
 Burghausen Castle

-Fun fact – Burghausen Castle is the longest castle complex in the world (a fact I only recently found out thanks to wikipedia).
+Fun fact, Burghausen Castle is the longest castle complex in the world (a fact I only recently found from our trip here).
 This castle actually sits on the border of Germany to Austria and you can actually see Austria from right up here in the castle.

 This gothic castle is definitely one of the most impressive in Germany and definitely one worth prioritising if you’re short on time.